siraben/haoc-2020/readme.md

 though these heuristics in practice have given me most of the gains.

 ## Writing Haskell for AoC quickly
-Over a week in, it's becoming clearer how to do better at AoC, the principle is
+AoC is all about solving the problem quickly via any means, so

 > a naive (but possibly inefficient) solution that is quick to write
-> better than an optimized one that is slow to write
+> and produces the answer is better than an optimized one that is slow
+> to write

 From this principle, it informs my choices on how to write Haskell quickly for the initial solve.